Who can become a PICPA member? Membership is open to ...

 A CPA who works in the accounting field, has a bachelor's degree, and is a full-time faculty member at an accredited college or university, or a high school teacher of accounting, business, or a related discipline.

-A non-CPA who has a bachelor's degree and works in accounting, finance, or related field.
+A non-CPA who has a bachelor's degree and works in accounting, finance, or a related field.

 Any CPA Member or Nonresident CPA Member who is neither working nor seeking employment may request a transfer to Retired Membership.
 Email email@example.com.